Optical Coherence Tomography

 Slit lamp photography allows us to document the anterior (front) structures of your eyes, such as the cornea, conjunctiva, lens and iris.
 This technique is also valuable for custom contact lens fitting, allowing us to take images of lenses on your eye, in order to track any changes in the fitting characteristics.

-An ocular biometer measures the size and shape of the eye and allows us to measure the axial length of the eye (distance from the front to the back of the eye).
-This instrument is essential in monitoring our myopia patients as it allows us to monitor for axial elongation which occurs with myopia progression.
-It also allows us to assess eyes for risk for developing complications and diseases such as retinal detachment, glaucoma, myopic maculopathy and cataract.
+Pentacam measures the size and shape of the eye which is used to streamline and highly customised contact lens fittings (such as scleral lenses).
+It can also measure the axial length of the eye (distance from the front to the back of the eye), which is the gold-standard measurement for managing myopia progression.
+It can also assess for risk of developing complications and diseases such as retinal detachment, glaucoma, myopic maculopathy and cataracts.

 Visual Field Analyser